vmware/load-balancer-and-ingress-services-for-kubernetes/docs/README.md

 Please refer to this [page](objects.md) for details on how AKO interprets the Kubernetes objects and translates them to Avi objects.

+### Cloud connector to AKO migration

+Please refer to this [page](cc_to_ako.md) for details on how to migrate workloads from cloud connector based Avi controller to AKO based Avi controller.
 ### FAQ

 For some frequently asked question refer [here](faq.md)